 What to Pack: Packing for Europe

-Eagle Creek Plug Adapter – This all in one adapter is all you need for Venice and other European and world travels.
+Eagle Creek Plug Adapter – This all-in-one adapter is all you need for Edinburgh and other European and world travels.

 Tours: For Edinburgh city tours we use Get your Guide.

-It’s easy to book in advance and most tours have easy cancellation up to 24 hours in advance (check cancellation details before booking) and Get Your guide offers last minute booking too.
+It’s easy to book in advance and most tours have easy cancellations up to 24 hours in advance (check cancellation details before booking) and Get Your guide offers last-minute booking too.

 3 Days in Edinburgh Before you Go!